How ObamaCare Taxes Affect You: New Taxes, Hikes, Breaks, Credits, and Other Changes

 Medicare part A Tax Hike for Employers and Employees

 The Medicare part A tax is paid by both employees and employers who earn over a certain amount.
-ObamaCare’s Medicare tax hike is a .9% increase (from 2.9% to 3.8%) on the current total Medicare part A tax.
-This tax is split between the employer and employee, thus each will see a .45% raise.
+ObamaCare’s Medicare tax hike represents a .9% increase (from 2.9% to 3.8%) on the current total Medicare part A tax.
+This tax is split between the employer and employee.
+Thus, each will see a .45% raise.
 Small businesses making under $250,000 are exempt from the tax.
 Employees making less than $200,000 as an individual or ($250,000) as a family are also exempt.
 Employers must withhold and report an additional 0.9% total on employee wages or compensations that exceed $200,000.

 Employers with fewer than 25 full-time employees whose average income doesn’t exceed $50,000 can apply for tax credits of up to 50% for insuring their employees.